 When data is backed up from on-premises servers with the MARS agent, data is encrypted with a passphrase before upload to Azure Backup and decrypted only after it's downloaded from Azure Backup.
 Read more about security features to help protect hybrid backups.

-Azure Backup provides security features to help protect backup data even after deletion.
-With soft delete, if user deletes the backup of a VM, the backup data is retained for 14 additional days, allowing the recovery of that backup item with no data loss.
-The additional 14 days retention of backup data in the "soft delete" state doesn't incur any cost to you.
+Azure Backup provides security features to help protect the backup data even after deletion.
+With soft delete, if you delete the backup of a VM, the backup data is retained for 14 additional days, allowing the recovery of that backup item with no data loss.
+The additional 14 days retention of backup data in the "soft delete state doesn't incur any cost.
 Learn more about soft delete.

 Monitoring and alerts of suspicious activity

 Azure Backup provides built-in monitoring and alerting capabilities to view and configure actions for events related to Azure Backup.
 Backup Reports serve as a one-stop destination for tracking usage, auditing of backups and restores, and identifying key trends at different levels of granularity.
 Using Azure Backup's monitoring and reporting tools can alert you to any unauthorized, suspicious, or malicious activity as soon as they occur.

 Azure Backup service uses the Microsoft Azure Recovery Services (MARS) agent to back up and restore files, folders, and the volume or system state from an on-premises computer to Azure.
 MARS now provides security features to help protect hybrid backups.
 These features include:

 An additional layer of authentication is added whenever a critical operation like changing a passphrase is performed.
 This validation is to ensure that such operations can be performed only by users who have valid Azure credentials.
 Learn more about the features that prevent attacks.